 The incidence of severe reactions to food in Norway is unknown.
-In 2000, the National Register of Severe Allergic Reactions to Food was established to increase knowledge, and doctors are encouraged to report severe patient reactions.
-The register is a permanent measure and is financed by the health authorities.
+In 2000, the National Register of Severe Allergic Reactions to Food was established to increase knowledge, and doctors have been encouraged to report severe patient reactions.
+As from January 1st 2018 the Register is no longer in operation.

 Respiratory allergies are caused by proteins in the air that are inhaled and trigger airway inflammation.
 They may be due to specific allergic reactions, or more general reactions to irritants such as smoke and fumes in the indoor and outdoor environment that can aggravate allergy symptoms.